salamander2/Swing-and-KeyListeners/README.md

 and keyPressed() and keyReleased() events don't have key character information.

 HOWEVER, keyPressed and keyReleased do give you characters from e.getKeyChar()

+NOTE:  KeyEvent.VK_A can be replaced with 'A', etc.